zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 ## More approaches

-Three categories in 2016: conformance, completeness, plausibility.[^kahn] And five from 2018: accuracy, completeness, consistency, credibility, and timeliness.[^feder] Also straightforward list of "Approaches for quality appraisal:"
+Three categories of data quality described in a 2016 paper: conformance, completeness, plausibility.[^kahn] And five categories in a 2018 paper: accuracy, completeness, consistency, credibility, and timeliness.[^feder] The latter paper also describes a straightforward list of "Approaches for quality appraisal:"

 - data validation with data rules
 - verification of abstraction with statistical measures